imtrinity94/funkycloudmedina.com/content/post/VMware/vSphere/vcsa-deploy-tool-the-system-cannot-execute-the-specified-program.md

 draft: true
 ---

-During my vSphere 5.5U3 to vSphere 6.0U3 VCSA migrations I kept getting this message from my migration server:
+During my vSphere 5.5U3 to vSphere 6.0U3 VCSA migrations I kept getting this message from the vcsa-deploy.exe tool on my migration server.

 >The system cannot execute the specified program.